databrickslabs/dbx/docs/source/permissions.rst

       .. literalinclude:: ../../tests/deployment-configs/09-permissions.yaml
          :language: yaml

-Note that the **access control list** must be exhaustive, so the job owner and admin should be added to the list as well as added users/user groups permissions.
+Note that the **access control list** must be exhaustive, so the job owner should be added to the list as well as added users/user groups permissions.